Rest Haven, Georgia: History

 State law prohibits annexation of one city into another, so the town would first have to vote in a referendum to dissolve.
 It would then go through the annexation process, requiring approval of the Buford city council and a second referendum of the former Rest Haven residents.

-Additional legal battles ensued within the 2015 year by some local residents request to be annexed by Buford, which was granted.
+Additional legal battles ensued in 2015 by some local residents' request to be annexed by Buford, which was granted.

-As of 2022, the city of Rest Haven still exists with Mayor Kenneth Waycaster.
-All planning, zoning, utilities, and permitting are completed by Buford.
+As of 2022, the city of Rest Haven still exists with Kenneth Waycaster serving as Mayor.
+All planning, zoning, utilities, and permitting services are provided by Buford.